Sublinear Variational Optimization of Gaussian Mixture Models with Millions to Billions of Parameters: Methods

 \Cref{eq:deltaF} yields a ranking where a lower value of $\rel$ indicates a greater similarity of component~$\ct$~to~$c$.
 Consequently, we can define $g_c$ as the set of those components that result in the $G$ lowest values of $\rel$, i.e.,

-The definition of $\rel$ in \cref{eq:deltaF} ensures that no additional computations of $p(\bxn\,|\, \ct, \bTheta)$ are required beyond those that anyway have to be performed in a partial E-step (see \cref{sec:algorithmic_realization} for details).
-As a result, $\rel$, and thus the sets $g_c$, are consequently very efficiently computable.
-A potential drawback is that $\rel$ may only provide a coarse estimate of the KL-divergence, depending on the convergence state of the search spaces, the model parameters, etc.\ (we elaborate in \cref{appendix:comparison_to_KL}).
+A potential drawback of using \cref{eq:deltaF} is that $\rel$ may only provide a coarse estimate of the KL-divergence, depending on the convergence state of the search spaces, the model parameters, etc.\ (we elaborate in \cref{appendix:comparison_to_KL}).
 Importantly, however, the estimate still captures sufficient information about component similarities in the sense of KL-divergences.
 Since we only require the values of $\rel$ to rank components $\ct$, their exact values are of secondary importance.

-We note that a relation to KL-divergences was also discussed in \cite{HirschbergerEtAl2022}.
-However, the general distance introduced in \cite{HirschbergerEtAl2022} was approximated in such a way that, for isotropic GMMs, it recovers a measure based on Euclidean distances.
+We note that a relation to KL-divergences was also discussed in \citet{HirschbergerEtAl2022}.
+However, the general distance introduced in \citet{HirschbergerEtAl2022} was approximated in such a way that, for isotropic GMMs, it recovers a measure based on Euclidean distances.
 Further details, along with numerical comparisons to our novel and generalized method, are provided in \cref{appendix:comparison_approx_analytical,appendix:comparison_approx_numerical}.
 While the here defined method (based on \cref{eq:deltaF}) is especially advantageous in the general case with intra-component correlations, we also observed improvements for the uncorrelated case.